crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/how-ssl-tls-uses-cryptography/README.md

 **First, during the handshake phase**, which handles authentication and key exchange, integrity is ensured through digital signatures like RSA or ECDSA.
 The primary purpose of this is to verify the server's identity and guarantee that the critical handshake messages themselves have not been tampered with.
 This works through several steps: the server's certificate, signed by a Certificate Authority (CA), is validated; for certain cipher suites, the `ServerKeyExchange` message is signed; and in TLS 1.3, a `CertificateVerify` message is always signed to provide explicit proof that the server possesses the private key.
 It is important to note that the mechanisms for encrypted data exchange, HMAC or AEAD, are not used during this initial phase.

-**Second, during the encrypted data exchange phase (record layer integrity):** TLS ensures the integrity of encrypted data through Message Authentication Codes (MACs), though the specific mechanism depends on the version.&#x20;
+**Second, during the encrypted data exchange phase (record layer integrity):** TLS ensures the integrity of encrypted data through Message Authentication Codes (MACs), though the specific mechanism depends on the version.

 **HMAC in TLS 1.2 (Legacy Approach)**

 TLS 1.2 ensures the integrity of encrypted data using a Hash-Based MAC (HMAC).
 For every block of data, the sender computes an HMAC—which combines a cryptographic hash function like SHA-256 with a session-specific secret key—and appends this value to the encrypted message.
-The receiver independently performs the same calculation; if the computed HMAC does not match the one that was sent, it indicates the data was tampered with in transit and the connection is terminated.&#x20;
+The receiver independently performs the same calculation; if the computed HMAC does not match the one that was sent, it indicates the data was tampered with in transit and the connection is terminated.

 * **How it works:**
   * After the handshake, both client and server derive session keys (e.g., `client_write_MAC_key`, `server_write_MAC_key`).